 A big part of the cooking process consists of basic, repetitive tasks like washing and chopping ingredients.
 Without reliable tools and utensils, these tasks can be very time-consuming.

 There’s nothing more frustrating than cutting meat with a dull or flimsy knife and spending thus minutes on a task that should have taken seconds.
-High-quality knives are essential for a good cooking experience.
+High-quality knives such as sets of Damascus kitchen knives are essential for a good cooking experience.
 Besides good knives, you also need a whetstone to sharpen them regularly.
 Even the best knives lose their sharpness in time.
 Having a sharpening tool in your kitchen is very convenient.